-Note: the protocol may vary from lab to lab, minor modifications are required to achieve good FISH results.
+The protocol may vary from lab to lab, minor modifications are required to achieve good FISH results.
 The protocol is originally adopted from Sigma-Aldrich.

 Different types of FISH:

-The M-FISH is known as multicolor FISH uses different colored probes for different chromosomes.
+The M-FISH known as multicolor FISH uses different colored probes for different chromosomes.
 Broadly, it is used in the characterization of different chromosomes and numerical chromosomal abnormalities.

-Known as quantitative FISH used for the quantification of the genetic material hybridized by the probe.
+Known as quantitative FISH is used for the quantification of the genetic material hybridized by the probe.
 The fluorescent intensity is measured for quantification thus it is used in the study of telomere and aging, cancer and gene expression.

 A computation tool used for the prediction of the outcome of the FISH experiment is called electronic FISH.
 It is a BLAST-based program that utilizes the sequence information for in silico estimation of the hybridization process.